-- A person (or group of people) with appropriate qualifications (preferably a First Aider rather than an Emergency First Aiders) to take day to day responsibility for First Aid - Write an Emergency Action Plan - Emergency procedures should be developed as part of the Emergency Action Plan and be readily available (for further guidance on emergency procedures visit Appendix 1. - Emergency services contact details must be readily available; - Ambulance access to the pitch/training ground must be maintained at all times. - Establish contacts with the local NHS Ambulance Trust and Hospital Emergency Department.
-Maintain a good of level of communication with them on the club's activities, especially festivals. - Appropriate first aid facilities and equipment based on their risk assessment and level of training of personnel. - Regular training of personnel in assisting FA&/orEFAs should be carried out. - First aid equipment must be appropriately, stored, maintained, and cleaned.
+- A person (or group of people) with appropriate qualifications (preferably a First Aider rather than an Emergency First Aiders) to take day to day responsibility for First Aid - Write a First Aid Emergency Action Plan - Emergency procedures should be developed as part of the First Aid Emergency Action Plan and be readily available (for further guidance on emergency procedures visit Appendix 1. - Emergency services contact details must be readily available. - Ambulance access to the pitch/training ground must be maintained at all times. - Establish contacts with the local NHS Ambulance Trust and Hospital Emergency Department.
+Maintain a good of level of communication with them on the club's activities, especially festivals. - Appropriate first aid facilities and equipment based on their risk assessment and level of training of personnel. - Regular training of personnel in assisting FA &/or EFAs should be carried out. - First aid equipment must be appropriately, stored, maintained, and cleaned.

-2.3 First Aid Emergency Action Plan
+2.3 First Aid Emergency Action Plan (EAP)

-Clubs will now be in a position to draw up a First Aid Emergency Action Plan (EAP) (see Appendix 2 for a template)
+Clubs will now be in a position to draw up a EAP (see Appendix 2 for a template)

-All Rugby League clubs should have a clearly documented plan that outlines the actions and processes that need to be fulfilled in an emergency situation for home and away matches and on training nights.
+All Rugby League clubs should have a clearly documented plan that outlines the actions and processes that need to be fulfilled in all possible examples of emergency situations, for home and away matches and on training sessions.

-Having simple, safe and systematic approach to an incident could make a tremendous difference to the outcome of an emergency at a home or away event.
+Having simple, safe and systematic approach to an incident could make a tremendous difference to the outcome of an emergency at a home or away event

-Once an EAP has been created it must be communicated to coaches, FA&/orEFAs and any other relevant volunteers.
+Once an EAP has been created it must be communicated to coaches, FA &/or EFAs and any other relevant volunteers.